Your Child Must Take Up A Musical Instrument: Here’s Why

 Enjoyment

 A child can only stand so much mathematics and writing in one day.
-The subjects become dull and tedious.
-Most children enjoy music in any form.
-They love a good singalong, listening to bands, or playing an instrument themselves.
-It is a welcome break for them from the drudgery of other lessons.
+The subjects become dull and tedious, leaving them longing for something more captivating.
+That’s where the joy of music comes in – in any form.
+Most children find solace in a lively singalong, immerse themselves in the melodies of their favorite bands, or even find amazement in playing an instrument themselves.
+Music provides a much-needed break, a delightful respite, that brightens their day and offers a reprieve from the daily drudgery of other lessons.

 Artistic Flair